xyteam/xyPlatform/lubuntu/README.md

 Login Bash:
 * CMD> vagrant ssh l1804Base

-Reboot VM:
+Reboot the VM:
 * CMD> vagrant reload l1804Base

-Stop VM:
+Stop the VM:
 * CMD> vagrant halt l1804Base

+or

-* or close the VM window and select "Power-Off", there is no need to save the VM state
+* Close the VM window and select "Power-Off" optioin. there is no need to save the VM state

+Start the VM:
+* CMD> vagrant halt l1804Base

 **Troubleshooting**

+**PROBLEM:**

-**PROBLEM:** unable to sync Projects directory between host and lubuntu box Normally this is due to VirtualBox Guest Addition and Extension Pack are not installed.
+Unable to sync Projects directory between host and lubuntu box Normally this is due to VirtualBox Guest Addition and Extension Pack are not installed.
 Installing them should solve the problem.

 In a rare case that you can not resolve this problem, here is a workaround.

 **WORKAROUND:**